novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-118.md

 “Yes, I heard about it yesterday too.”

-This was the second time Son Jung-ui saw Lee Hyun-woo.
+This was the second time Son Jung-yi saw Lee Hyun-woo.

 He seemed more straightforward this time.